 - Variable income.
 English teaching can be seasonal and if you’re working as a freelancer you won’t have guaranteed pay each month.
 You therefore need to manage your finances carefully, especially if you’re teaching online abroad.

 - Unusual work hours.
 You’ll have to work around the times that your students are available for lessons.
 This can lead to fragmented days or having to begin work very early in the morning or finish late at night.

 - Loneliness.
 Working at home alone or day can lead you to feeling lonely.
 It’s important that you get out for exercise and socialize on a regular basis, if you feel the need, to avoid this.

 - Business risks.
-Teaching English online is in many ways like starting your own business.
+Teaching English online is essentially like starting your own business.
 It can take time to get going and build a good pool of students and you have to be careful not to always be working.
 Taking some time off is important.

 - Student reliability.
 If you get a flaky student who cancels last minute or doesn’t turn up to lessons you might not get paid.
 Make sure you check the company’s policy on this and if you’re going freelance set a policy of your own up.

 Online English teaching jobs – Requirements